Sylvia Anderson: Late career and charity work

 In 2013, Anderson worked with her daughter Dee, a jazz singer, on a concept for a new TV series named The Last Station.

 In 2015, Anderson briefly returned to the Thunderbirds universe, when she guest-starred in an episode of the reboot TV series, Thunderbirds Are Go, as Great Aunt Sylvia, a relative of Lady Penelope.

 Anderson was also known for her charity work, particularly in support of Breast Cancer Care and Barnardo's.

 Recognition

 In 1966, Thunderbirds received the Royal Television Society Silver Medal.

 In 2015, Anderson travelled to Italy to receive a Pulcinella Award in recognition of her career in television production.

-Personal life and death
+Personal life

 In 1946, Anderson married Jack Brooks, with whom she had a daughter, Dee.
 The marriage ended in divorce and in 1952 she married George Thamm, this marriage also ending in divorce.
-Her third marriage, in 1960, was to Gerry Anderson, with whom she had a son, Gerry Anderson Jr, before divorcing Anderson in 1981.
+Her third marriage, in 1960, was to Gerry Anderson, with whom she had a son, Dr. Gerry Anderson Jr. (1967–2023), before divorcing Anderson in 1981.

-Sylvia Anderson died on 15 March 2016, ten days before her 89th birthday.
+Anderson died from an intracerebral haemorrhage at Wexham Park Hospital in Slough on 15 March 2016, aged 88.